hulchenko/devops-bootcamp/ansible/cfg.md

 ## Commands:

+ansible-doc -l | grep ec2 (show list of commands for ec2)

 ansible-inventory --list (list all created groups, servers, variables) ansible-inventory --graph (to show graph of everything) ansible all --list-hosts (list all servers)